perbrage/sectoralarm/README.md

 # Sector Alarm Node.js Library

 ## Information
 A node.js library to communicate with your Sector Alarm sites.
-Library supports status, history, notifying when alarm status change and temperatures.
-This library can also arm, disarm and partial arming, including annex arm/disarm using your code.
+Library supports status, history, notifying when alarm status change and sensor readings such as temperatures.
+This library can also arm, disarm and partial arm, including annex arm/disarm using your code.

 This library also supports multiple sites connected to the same customer account.